cloudmc-inc/rules/README.md

 **C6.
 Advertising.** Advertising for other servers is not allowed.
 This includes advertising via DMs. [ban-perm]

 **C7.
 Following behavior is not allowed:**
 - Bullying.
-Constantly mentioning a sensitive topic or similar to someone with the intent to make the target feel bad or any other strong negative emotion is not allowed. [mute-1d] [mute-1w]
+Constantly mentioning a sensitive topic or similar to someone with the intent to make the target feel bad or any other strong negative emotion is not allowed. [mute-1h] [mute-1w]
 - Encouraging self-harm, suicide or violence.
-This includes comments like “kys” or sending images that contain that phrase or a word that refers to the phrase. [mute-1d] [ban-1d]
+This includes comments like “kys” or sending images that contain that phrase or a word that refers to the phrase. [mute-1d] [ban-perm]
 - Use of racist, homophobic, transphobic, and similar hate terms/slurs.
 This includes in images/videos/gifs sent, even if it was meant as a joke or satire. [mute-24h] [ban-perm]
-- Offensive symbolism or symbolism of oppressive groups or regimes.
-[24h timeout - perm]
+- Offensive symbolism or symbolism of oppressive groups or regimes. [mute-1d] [ban-perm]
 - Inappropriate dialogue or actions towards anyone.
 This disallows any inappropriate dialogue in public channels. [ban-perm]
 - Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics [ban-1d] [ban-perm]
 - Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination.